Over 75,000 women have chosen MammaPrint to help provide greater clarity on their risk of breast cancer recurrence.

 MammaPrint provides a clear low risk or high risk result to better predict breast cancer recurrence

 MammaPrint High Risk

 A high risk result means that a patient has a statistically significant (11.7%) chance that her cancer will recur within 5 years1View high risk report

 A low risk result means that a patient has a statistically significant (1.3%) chance that her cancer will recur within 5 years1View low risk report

-Of physicians had complete or high confidence in their treatment recommendations after receiving the MammaPrint test result, compared to 69% pre-test.2
+Of physicians had complete or high confidence in their treatment recommendations after receiving the MammaPrint test result.2

 Recommended by expert medical guidelines

 MammaPrint is included in numerous clinical practice guidelines developed by world-recognized cancer care organizations.
 Clinical guidelines are evidence-based recommendations for healthcare professionals involved in the management of patients.

 Guidelines aim to improve the quality of care and services based on the most up to date peer-reviewed evidence.
 For example, MammaPrint is the only test of its kind endorsed by the American Society of Clinical Oncology for lymph node-positive patients.